Jesus-Vazquez-A/Rent-Amount-Brazilian/README.md

 ![area](https://user-images.githubusercontent.com/85312561/177007292-30f0b135-a411-44bc-a7a9-165f70129ab7.png)

-We note that the continuous variables have an important presence of atypical values, that is, values that are out of the normal.
+Note that continuous variables have a significant presence of outliers, that is, values that are out of the norm.